 Welcome, newbies and oldbies alike, to this first in a ‘Style 101’ series for the Second Life male avatar.
 Whether you’re freshly-rezzed and brand spanking new to the grid, or you’re a grizzled old SL fart looking to upgrade his system avatar to the bewildering array of mesh heads and bodies, I hope to cover your pixel arse (in a manly fashion, of course) with these posts.

-As a resident of SL for the past twelve years (and a dedicated fashion whore for about ten of them) I’ll be guiding you through the minefield of putting together a great-looking male avatar.
+As a resident of SL for the past fourteen years (and a dedicated fashion whore for about twelve of them) I’ll be guiding you through the minefield of putting together a great-looking male avatar.
 I’ll try to do it on a budget as much as possible, but I’ll be honest upfront: you will probably need to invest a bit of real life cash into this (you’ll definitely need to, if you’re upgrading to mesh) so be aware of that.

 We’re going to begin, though—as all tutorials should—at the very beginning.
 I’ll be explaining the system avatar: what it comprises, how to work with it, how to get into edit mode so you can change it, and what the relevant terms and meanings are.

 The Second Life starter avatars have gone through several iterations since I joined up back in 2007.
 If you’re new around here, you’ll probably be wearing one of the great new starter avatars that have been available for the past couple of years.
 The most recent ones were released just a month or so ago, and they’re fantasy-themed.
 From left (2007) to right (2017), here are some examples of how the male starter avatars have changed over the years:

 And you see the stylish bloke in the header image of this post?
 Here he is on the second day of his SL existence, way back on June 25th 2007: